Simon Segars

-Simon Anthony Segars (born 17 October 1967) is a British business executive executive who was chief executive officer (CEO) of ARM Holdings plc from 2013 to 2022.
+Simon Anthony Segars (born 17 October 1967) is a British business executive who was chief executive officer (CEO) of ARM Holdings plc from 2013 to 2022.
 ARM is the UK's largest semiconductor IP company headquartered in Cambridge, England, and was acquired by SoftBank Group for £24.3 billion in 2016.

 Education

 Segars attended Woodlands School in Basildon, and was educated at the University of Sussex where he earned a bachelor of engineering degree in electronic engineering.
 He went on to study for a master's degree from the School of Computer Science at the University of Manchester in 1996 on low power microprocessor design in the ARM6 chip, supervised by Steve Furber.

 Career

 After working for Standard Telephones and Cables, Segars joined ARM in 1991 as its 16th employee.
-He led development of the ARM7TM and ARM9TM Thumb® processor families.
+He led development of the ARM7TM and ARM9TM Thumb processor families.

 In July 2013 he succeeded Warren East as CEO of ARM.
 He is a member of the board of directors at Electronic Design Automation Ltd, the EDA Consortium, the Global Semiconductor Alliance and Dolby Laboratories Inc. He is Chair of Silicon Quantum Computing.

 In February 2022, Rene Haas succeeded Segars as CEO, with Segars leaving Arm.